 Simalungun

-Lisa & Leo’s Organic Coffee is grown in Simalungun, North Sumatra.
-A region in Indonesia with a long history of Specialty Coffee production.
-Our Sub-Regions are Huta Raja, Bagot Raja and Pematang Purba exclusively for growing and sourcing arabicas.
-Our original farm is located in Mariah Dolok which translates to ‘Lively Mountain’.
+Lisa & Leo’s Organic Coffee is grown on the Back Bay Estate in Simalungun, North Sumatra.
+A region in Indonesia with a long history of Arabica coffee production.

 Breathtaking mountain ranges surround Toba Lake.
 The center of the Sumatran Highlands where Arabica coffee is grown.
 Elevations vary from 1200 to 2000+ meters above sea level.
 The combination of rich, volcanic soil, elevation and microclimates produced by the ancient crater lake creates the signature complex flavors in Sumatran Arabicas.